 For example, I am using WinSCP.

 - Username is the FTP Server Windows username, and the password is FTP Server Windows password & Click Save The WinSCP establish a connection and list out all files folders available for download.

 - Drag files from left to right will copy the file move to FTP SERVER.

-That’s all you have successfully configured FTP server on windows 10 computer.
-Also, these steps (setup FTP server ) are applicable to Windows 8.1, 8 and Windows 7 computers.
-And after configure you can access the shared folder from anywhere.
-Have any query, Suggestion feel free to discuss in comments below.
-Also, Read from our blog: 5 Tweaks to fix windows 10 slow boot or startup problem.
+That’s all you have successfully configured the FTP server on windows 10 computers.
+Also, these steps (setup FTP server) are applicable to Windows 8.1, 8 and Windows 7 computers.